eclipse-archived/whiskers.js/README.md

 ## Using Eclipse Whiskers

-Eclipse Whiskers is still in an early development stage.
-We will soon be updating this README document with a guide on using both the Client Library and Server Module.
-Hang tight!
+Eclipse Whiskers is still in an early development stage, so some details may change as we stabilize the API before version 1.0.

 ### Using with Node.js